 The biggest question we get is, how much free content is enough?
 And you have to be careful when you’re a special interest publisher comparing your own paywall model to the New York Times or the Financial Times who have historically given away a lot of free content.
 Why?
 Because they publish a lot more content than you.
 But even the New York Times scaled down from giving away ten articles, and their reasoning was to increase subscriptions.

-Over the last few months, you’ve seen a number of news organizations open up their paywalls for COVID-19 related content, which we reviewed in Three Current Trends in Membership Marketing Amidst the Pandemic.
-Although the initial response seemed positive with an increase in subscriptions for some larger publications, we’re seeing more and more of those organizations, especially smaller ones, slowly begin to meter again.
-Getting people out of the mindset that content is free, is something the industry has been actively working to change for at least two decades, so as honorable as it was, it’s certainly time to make a return to paid and valued journalism.
+In March 2020 we saw a number of news organizations open up their paywalls for COVID-19 related content, which we reviewed in Three Current Trends in Membership Marketing Amidst the Pandemic.
+Although the initial response seemed positive with an increase in subscriptions for some larger publications, we quickly saw more and more of those organizations, especially smaller ones, slowly begin to meter again.
+Getting people out of the mindset that content is free, is something the industry has been actively working to change for at least two decades, so as honorable as it was, it was time to make a return to paid and valued journalism.

 With a metered paywall, you can fulfill your bottom line while also pleasing readers.
 Your goal is to establish a sampling mentality.
 When the guy at the supermarket gives you a sample of cheese on a cracker, he’s not trying to feed you dinner, he’s trying to get you to buy cheese.
 So your question is how much access you need to give, in order to obtain a subscriber.